sparrow-acoustics/sparrowpy/supp_materials/README.md

 Introduction
 ============
 This folder containts the supplementary materials for the article Fatela, J., Heimes, A., Vorländer, M., Massimiliano, M. and Maffei, L. (2025).
-“Acoustic radiosity simulation with custom bidirectional reflectance distribution implementation in 3-D.", Journal of the Acoustical Society of America, **?**, 2025, **?**, pp. **?**.
+“Acoustic radiosity simulation with custom bidirectional reflectance distribution implementation in 3-D.", Journal of the Acoustical Society of America, 2025.

 The authors recommend an attentive reading of this paper before exploring these materials: many of the concepts used here are only explained in the article.
 This documentation also refers extensively to specific sections in the paper.